matteobertoldo/renderkit/app/scss/README.md

 Accessibility| Accessibility `@mixins` packages `@accessibility-classes` Flexbox| Flexbox `@mixins` packages `@flexbox-classess` Visibility|[Foundation Visibility](https://foundation.zurb.com/sites/docs/visibility.html)

-# SASS Guide
-The output CSS file in your folder `distribution` it is structured with SASS.
-Please read this SASS guide before create your custom packages or extend a current package.

-### Authoring
-All stylesheets are written in SCSS, whose syntax is a superset of CSS.

-SCSS authoring is meant to be used with a build tool, which is currently [gulp](http://gulpjs.com).
-Once compiled, the SCSS is output as CSS in `distribution/css` folder.

 ## Packages
 Please don't write any rules into `style.scss` or into an `importer` file.
 You can simply find it with `@importer` flag.